Originally known as Caridina japonica, and now Caridina multidentata, the Amano shrimp makes a perfect companion for most tank dwellers.

 As we mentioned above, these grazing creatures will not need too much extra food.
 It will depend on the amount of shrimp you have, and the amount of algae available.
 Start by adding a few pieces of food to the tank and see what they make of it.

-Usually, a shrimp will quickly get to the food before anyone else does, so you’ll know if they need more.
+Usually, they will quickly get to the food before anyone else does, so you’ll know if they need more.
 If they fail to do this, add a few more pieces of food in for your shrimpy friends.
 If they don’t want the food, they will just ignore it, so don’t go overboard.

-As most of these shrimp (97 percent) come straight from wild waters, correct Amano shrimp care is essential for them to adapt properly.
+As most of these shrimp (97 percent) come straight from wild waters, correct care is essential for them to adapt properly.
 Indeed, they can be very sensitive to water quality and temperature.
 If you want to keep them alive for longer, keeping these elements adequate is imperative.

 Acclimatizing your shrimp is the key to success.
 Some ways of doing this effectively are: